Pepi II Neferkare

 Pepi II's reign marked a sharp decline of the Old Kingdom.
-As the power of the nomarchs grew, the power of the pharaoh declined.
-With no dominant central power, local nobles began raiding each other's territories and the Old Kingdom came to an end within a couple of years after the close of Pepi II's reign.
+As the power of the nomarchs grew, the power of the king declined.
+With no dominant central power, local nobles began raiding each other's territories and the Old Kingdom came to an end within a couple of years after the end of Pepi II's reign.
+This led to the First Intermediate Period of Egypt which lasted from the Seventh Dynasty of Egypt to the Tenth Dynasty of Egypt.

-Early years of Pepi II's reign
+According to the ancient historian Manetho (4th century BC), he reigned for 94 years, and according to the Turin King List (13th century BC), for 90 years.
+Since the latest contemporary documentary evidence for Pepi II dates from his 62nd year of reign, the 90+ years may be questionable.